 What Do You Need to Know if You Have Been Contacted by Federal Agents from the DEA, DOJ, FBI, IRS, OIG, or USPIS?

 1. What Should You Do if Federal Agents Come to Your Home or Office?

 You should never agree speak with federal agents without your attorney present.
 If federal agents come to your home or office, you should politely decline their request for an interview and assert your right to legal counsel.
 Even if they say that you are not the target of their investigation (i) this may or may not be true, and (ii) you could become a target if you share incriminating information.

 2. When Can Evidence Be Kept Out of a Federal Criminal Case?

 There are a number of reasons why evidence obtained during a federal investigation may be inadmissible in a subsequent criminal trial.
-During the government’s investigation, it is important to be aware of these reasons, and to speak with your Georgia federal criminal attorney if you have any reason to believe that federal agents have violated your legal or constitutional rights.
-Learn more: When May Evidence Be Suppressed from Use at Trial?
+During the government’s investigation, it is important to be aware of these reasons, and to speak with your Georgia federal criminal defense lawyer if you have any reason to believe that federal agents have violated your legal or constitutional rights.

 3. What Does it Mean to Have “Criminal Intent”?